CASA-girls/InflationCalculator/README.md

 #  💫 Design Development Journey for Phase 1

-## Dsign, storyboarding and outline of the website
+## Design, storyboarding and outline of the website

 First of all we worked on the sketching of the website.
 During the in person workshop 1 we drew paper sketches to agree on a common goal/look of the website and agreed on functionalities such as buttons, user interaction, input and output boxes, storyline and visualisations of the data.
 We then transferred the sketch into a power point which helped us to  get a feel for the outcome.